OlivierLD/raspberry-coffee/NMEA-mux-WebUI/full-server-extended-v2/README.md

-# Case study (WIP) Full NavServer running on a Raspberry Pi Zero W, and others
+# Case study (WIP) Full NavServer running on a Raspberry Pi Zero W, A+, and others...
 This is a case study, using different hardware configurations to run the same software configuration (the full RESTNavServer).

 The hardware configuration will be made out of two parts: